 The Deer and the Cauldron or Lu Ding Ji

 The Deer and the Cauldron, or The Duke of Mount Deer, or Lu Ding Ji, written by Jin Yong, is a story about a young boy born and raised in a brothel, and his involvement in important historical events of the early Qing Dynasty (1636 — 1912).

 Unlike other Wuxia novels, the main character Wei Xiaobao knows nothing about martial art but street smartness.

 He saved a brave man, who later agreed to take him to the capital city.

-Wei Xiaobao was accidentally sent to the royal palace as a eunuch, met and befriended with the young Kangxi Emperor (1654 — 1722), and assisted the emperor successfully evicting a powerful regent.
+Wei Xiaobao was accidentally sent to the royal palace as a eunuch, met and befriended the young Kangxi Emperor (1654 — 1722), and assisted the emperor in successfully evicting a powerful regent.

-Wei Xiaobao successfully dealt with these hostile forces, made great contributions to both the emperor and the organization.
+Wei Xiaobao successfully dealt with these hostile forces and made great contributions to both the emperor and the organization.